Batch Ingest

 Batch ingestion loads data from a storage bucket into a target table.
 We provide the following mechanisms:

-• Batch Job API.
-A one-off task that will load one or more files based on the Job configuration and then stop.
+- Batch Job API: A one-off task that loads files based on the job configuration and stops.

 Batch ingest supports CSV and JSON data formats.
 Hydrolix requires read permissions to access external storage buckets.